Curried Red Lentils with Fried Cauliflower and Peanuts

 Don't let the long list of ingredients for this recipe intimidate you.
 Middle-Eastern lentils dishes tend to use lots of spices that we're not as familiar with, but aren't necessarily going to make-or-break your dish.
 I use as many spices as I have, then don't worry if I've left out a few.
 My palate is not sensitive enough to miss the star anise I didn't use.

 Start by melting 1/4 cup unsalted butter in a 6-quart saucepan.
 Dice a medium white onion and add to saucepan to sauté.
 Mince a clove of garlic and add to onion.
-Peel and mince about 2 teaspoons worth of fresh garlic and add to saucepan along with a teaspoon of your favorite mild curry powder, a pinch of fennel seeds, a star anise (which I didn't have when I made the recipe, so I skipped it), a cinnamon stick, and a teaspoon garam masala.
+Peel and mince about 2 teaspoons worth of fresh garlic and add to saucepan along with a Tablespoon of your favorite mild curry powder and a four-teaspoon cinnamon (or half a cinnamon stick).

 Sauté onion and spices until onions are translucent and soft, then add one pound (about 2 cups) dry red lentils and four cups water.
-Bring to a boil, then reduce heat to medium-low and simmer 20-30 minutes until lentils are tender.
+Bring to a boil, then reduce heat to medium-low and simmer about 30 minutes until lentils are tender and have absorbed almost all of the liquid.
 If lentils become too dry and start to stick to bottom of the pan, add a little more water.

-Once lentils have almost absorbed all the water, add one teaspoon salt, 1/4 cup yogurt, and cream to give lentils a loose consistency.
+Once lentils are fully cooked, add one teaspoon salt, 1/4 cup yogurt, and cream to give lentils a loose consistency.

 Meanwhile, dry roast peanuts by tossing in a small skillet over medium high heat for 5-8 minutes.
 Shake pan to turn nuts to cook evenly.
 Remove from heat when starting to brown and heated through.